cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow Model

-Serverless Workflow can be viewed as a collection of [states](#State-Definition) and the [transitions](#Transitions) and branching between these states.
+Serverless Workflow can be viewed as a collection of [states](#State-Definition) and [transitions](#Transitions) between states.
-Individual states can make control flow decisions based on their data inputs, perform different actions, as well as pass their data outputs to other states.
+Individual states can make control flow decisions based on their data inputs, perform different actions, as well as pass their data to other states.
-States can wait on the arrival events from different event sources to perform their actions.
+States can wait on the arrival events to perform their actions.
 When states complete their tasks, they can transition to other states or stop workflow execution.
 See the [Transitions](#Transitions) section for more details on workflow state progressions.

 A Serverless Workflow can be naturally modeled as a state machine.
 Specification of a workflow is called a workflow template.
 Instantiation of the workflow template is called a workflow instance.

-Serverless Workflow may be invoked from a CLI command or be triggered dynamically upon arrival of events from event sources.

 ### Workflow Definition

-Here we define details of the Serverless Workflow definitions:
+Defines the main structure of serverless workflows:

 | Parameter | Description | Type | Required |
 | --- | --- |  --- | --- |